 Shock tests shall be conducted in the item under test configuration relevant to the event where the shock is produced.

-The shock tests demonstrate the ability of the space segment equipment to withstand the shocks encountered during the lifetime, e.g.: fairing separation, space segment equipment separation, booster burn out, apogee boost motor ignition, solar arrays and antennas deployment, shocks from landing of reusable elements.
+The shock tests demonstrate the ability of the space segment equipment to withstand the shocks encountered during the lifetime, e.g.: fairing separation, space segment equipment separation, booster burn out, apogee boost motor ignition, solar arrays and antennas deployment, shocks from landing of reusable space segment elements.

 ECSS-E-ST-10-03_0750147